gatsby0203/gatsby.icu/content/posts/omnetpp/omnetpp_installation/index.en.md

 reward: false
 ---

 OMNeT++ is an extensible, modular, component-based C++ simulation library and framework, primarily for building network simulators.
-This artical provides detailed instructions of how to install OMNeT++ on Windows, WSL, macOS, Linux.
+This article provides detailed instructions of how to install OMNeT++ on Windows, WSL, macOS, Linux.

 <!--more-->